We have a rather special book of the week, this week, chosen by Jonty Brunyee, our Head of Regenerative Agriculture.

 The book tells the story of how George, together with his brother Frank, took on a rundown Cotswold farm during the agricultural depression when other farmers were selling up.
 With little money and limited practical agricultural knowledge they managed to turn the small farm into a big success.
 The book became hugely popular, describing farming as a ladder where anyone with enough energy and enthusiasm could climb up, rung by rung.
 It’s a wonderful little gem, packed full of information that’s as useful and relevant today as it was nearly eighty years ago.
 It will resonate with anyone on a regenerative journey or looking at enterprise stacking.

-Kate Henderson, granddaughter of innovative George Henderson recently visited us at FarmED.
+George Henderson's granddaughter, Kate, recently visited us at FarmED.
+(Pictured here with me on the left and Ian on the right.)
 It was great to meet her.
 ‘So much of what my grandfather wrote about is what people are talking about again now,’ Kate told us.

-Amazingly, Kate brought us a box full of old editions, which her father, George Henderson’s son, discovered in a cupboard.
+Amazingly, Kate brought us a box full, which her father, George Henderson’s son, discovered in a cupboard.
 We have several unread, pristine, (for their age), copies, for sale at £20, plus £2.96 postage and packing.
 Please DM or email us if you’d like to own one of these.